 Easy Ways To Reduce Your Carbon Footprint

 Sustainability is one of the biggest issues of 2019 as global carbon emission levels continue to rise at an alarming rate.
 With the most recent global climate strike seeing close to 4 million individuals around the world stand in solidarity demanding action from our leaders.
-And while drastic action is needed to address climate change, we mustn’t forget the small changes we as individuals can all make to help reduce our carbon footprint.
+And while drastic action is needed to address climate change, we mustn’t forget the small changes you can make to help reduce your carbon footprint.
 And they might just save you some money too!

-Here are some easy ways to reduce your carbon footprint that you can start today!
+Here are 6 easy ways to reduce your carbon footprint that you can start today!

 The environmental impact of exploding fast fashion businesses is fast becoming well-known.
 Both the energy and water it takes to produce clothing, and the impact it has when it gets sent to landfill, contributes greatly to our carbon footprint.
 By visiting op shops, swapping with your friends or buying from eco-conscious labels that use recycled materials, you can help to reduce your impact.
 Hot tip: vintage is cool again, take advantage!

 This one goes for both your home and the office.
 The electricity sector is the biggest contributor of greenhouse gases in Australia with 33% of our total emissions coming from the use of electricity according to studies conducted by the Climate Council.
-Simply reducing your use of electricity by turning appliances off at the power point and making sure lights are switched off when you’re not in the room can go a long way.
+Simply reducing your use of electricity by turning appliances off at the power point and making sure lights are switched off when you’re not in the room can reduce your carbon footprint.
 Another is heating and cooling, two things that take a fair chunk of electricity.
 Rather than going to the reverse cycle as your first option, try putting on a jacket or opening some windows first.

 We’d all love to be able to spend half an hour a day under the hot stream of water coming from our shower heads but our indulgent habits are costing the planet.
 Water use is one important aspect, with much of Australia in the worst drought the country has seen, but heating that water for your steaming shower takes an incredible amount of energy.
-Sticking to a couple of minutes in the shower each day is a simple practice that will add up big-time over the course of a year.
-Your energy bill and the planet will thank you.
+Sticking to a couple of minutes in the shower each day is a simple practice that will add up big-time over the course of a year and ultimately reduce your carbon footprint.
+Your energy bill and the planet will also thank you.

 The transport sector is a leading contributor of greenhouse emissions around the world thanks to the burning of fossil fuels required to facilitate air, sea and land travel.
 While the transport industry operates on a major global scale, we can have a significant impact as individuals by ditching our cars and switching to more environmentally friendly modes of transport.
 These include taking public transport, walking, riding a bike or taking advantage of car sharing services like GoGet that allow you to hire a car by the hour.